 - When an interpretation session will be providing sensitive information – for example: end of life decisions.

 - When an interpretation session will be provided in a group setting – such as a family conference where several members of the group may be participating.

 - When an interpretation session involves a mental health patient.

 - When an interpretation session will be enhanced through the use of visual cues – such as body language.

-An ongoing concern, no matter what modality of interpreter is employed, is protection of the confidentiality of information transmitted during an interpreter session.
+An ongoing concern, no matter what modality of an interpreter is employed, is the protection of information transmitted during an interpreter session.
 While this issue is typically easily addressed for over-the-phone and video interpretations, the issue may come into question in areas where a face to face interpretation is used for a rare language with a small local population that speaks that language.
 In these cases, the patient and the interpreter may be known to each other – so the facility must take special precautions when working with a face to face interpreter and may, as a result, opt for using an approach other than face to face.

 Working with face to face interpreters offers multiple benefits for both patients and practitioners.
 Those benefits must always be weighed against the other factors in developing a robust interpreter services program that provides effective and cost-efficient service.
 To ensure ongoing and evolving appropriate services, hospitals should continually monitor their service patterns to identify population trends that could benefit from having a face to face interpreter component available and then adjust their programs accordingly.